 CMOs have fewer direct reports than they did just a few short years ago.
 Despite these smaller teams, CMOs are still expected to do more with less.
 In this installment of our “Challenges CMOs Face” blog series, we’ll discuss how to build a “marketing dream team” and sync it with a long-term roadmap for marketing activities.

-That’s a 35% decrease in the number of people able to continuously re-evaluate marketing campaigns and channels.
-It also means fewer people to help CMOs get rid of programs that aren’t working, and to help you capitalize on programs that work well.
+The reduced number of people able to continuously re-evaluate marketing campaigns and channels also means fewer people to help CMOs get rid of programs that aren’t working, and to help you capitalize on programs that work well.
 Worst of all, that’s fewer people making sense of the data and insights needed to reinvent the way we market to current and potential customers.

 A smaller staff also means inherently fewer skills.
 A digital marketing program contains many moving parts that each contain their own disciplines and skillsets.
 On any given campaign, you could need highly skilled people to produce editorial content, shoot video, storyboard podcasts, build social media presence, work with SEO or SEM, or design and build your marketing automation platform.
 What can you do to improve the functionality of a smaller team?